isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 Note that for some motors, such as the `ankles` ones, the initial current `current_0` is not the measured one at the starting position, but is set to `0`.

 Each current sinusoidal signal is repeated for each starting position.

+These starting positions are computed by dividing the range of motion of the joint (`[joint_lower_limit, joint_upper_limit]`) in `number_of_starting_points + 1` segments, and then taking the inner nodes.

 Finally, every parameter of the `SINUSOID` group has to be defined by a vector whose length corresponds to the number of motors to drive.